Our very first litter born here was Kara’s. We got her on April 16, 2008. She looked like this:

 Our next pregnant cat was Mary Margaret, immediately nicknamed Maggie.
 She came to us on March 11, 2011.
 She looked like this:

-On April 2nd – a Saturday – she went into labor and had six kittens.
+THREE weeks later, on April 2nd – a Saturday – she went into labor and had six kittens.

 Next up was Emmy.
 We got her on February 17, 2012 (she was one of a group of about 40 cats abandoned at a house in the country, and was feral.)
 She looked like this: